ShahzainAhmed/MarksGrade/README.md

-# Find the Grade from the marks obtained:
+# Python Program to Take in the Marks of 5 Subjects and Display the Grade:
-find the grade from marks.
+##